sdrrv/Fate-Wielding-Bot/README.md

 ## Commands
 <p> For now we only have a hand full of working commands:</p>

-- `!fate about` this command is pretty self-explanatory.
+- `!fate about` This command is pretty self-explanatory.
-- `!fate choose` this Will chooose one between all arguments given.
+- `!fate choose` This Will chooose one between all arguments given.
-- `!fate nuke` this is a fun one, so basically the bot will enter the voice channel you are in and disconnect a random number of users.
+- `!fate nuke` This is a fun one, so basically the bot will enter the voice channel you are in and disconnect a random number of users.
-- `!fate pussy` just try it out ;).
+- `!fate pussy` Just try it out ;).
-- `!fate roulette` our favorite, and the first command we added.
+- `!fate roulette` Our favorite, and the first command we added.
 This command will kick a random user from your voice channel Russian Rollete style.

 ---
 ## To Finish